 When you select User Activity > All Users and enter a user's name, the User Profile page displays.
 From the User Profile, you can review the file activity of employees, helping you to:

 - See file activity for the previous 90 days

 This article describes the information and options in the User Profile.

 Watch the video below to learn how to review the file activity of a specific user.
-For other videos in this series, see our Training course: Detecting risk with Code42 Incydr.
 For more videos, visit the Code42 University.

 Add Trusted Domains in Data Preferences to hide file events that occur on domains you trust.
 Adding trusted domains helps focus your investigation on file activity that may be a higher risk.
 File activity on a specific domain is only considered trusted starting the date the domain was added.
 You can view all file activity, including events that occur on your trusted domains, in Forensic Search.